Inter-academic relations officer,

-Gospel according to St. Matthew – New Testament as Jewish Second Temple Literature
+Gospel according to St Matthew – Jesus in his 1st century Jewish context – New Testament as Jewish Second Temple Literature

-Thomas Aquinas – Ancient Exegeses – Systematic Theology of the Scriptures.
+Thomas Aquinas – Ancient Exegeses – Systematic Theology of Scripture.

 Modern and Contemporary French Poetry – Theology and Literature – Theology of Language and Culture – Literary Approaches to Scripture.